 Do You Need A Testimonial Consent Form?

 Happy customers are your best brand ambassadors, and inquiring them to provide their fair point of view is perfectly legal.
-You can do it through email, phone call, or in person.
+You can do it through email, phone calls, or in person.

 You should always keep some documentation of the consent of the customer allowing you to use their testimonial.
 This protects you if a customer wants to retract their testimonials.
 Once they’ve signed the papers and given you the approval to use their content over a certain period of time, they can’t do anything against you and you can use their customer testimonials until the contract ends.